| My Imajica Experience

 My "just in time system" was still

-Sun Capsule for this morning.
+working well.
+I saved my last visit to Sun Capsule for this morning.
 I opted to stay at 9 minutes for

 my last dose.